-Through our Policy for Behaviour and Relationships we aim to achieve the following:
+Through our Policy for Behaviour, Relationships and Anti-bullying we aim to achieve the following:

-- To support children as they develop into independent young people. - To develop children's personal qualities, skills, attitudes and values which enables individuals to think and act for themselves with due consideration of others. - To ensure all children feel valued and supported and that they are treated as individuals within the school environment. - To build an ethos of mutual respect of other people's ideas, beliefs, feelings and way of life (provided that way of life is based on consideration for others). - To instil a high degree of responsibility, self-discipline, self-esteem and self-reliance. - To foster children's ability to develop and manage positive relationships with others. - To inspire children to take an enterprising and persistent approach to tasks and challenges. - To aid children's understanding of moral issues. - To cultivate a sense of fairness with respect to others. - To develop children's concern for the conservation of the natural world and for the physical, including built environment. - To be committed to promoting good mental health and well-being of the Redhill community. - To grow children's readiness to act on behalf of the legitimate interests of others who cannot effectively so act themselves. - To ensure all children feel valued and supported and that they are treated as an individual in the school environment. - To promote equality of opportunity so that all pupils can thrive together, understanding that difference is a positive, not a negative, and that individual characteristics make a person unique. - To promote an inclusive environment that meets the needs of all pupils, irrespective of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation. - To strive to promote and secure British values throughout our ethos, assemblies and curriculum: Democracy, Individual liberty, Rule of Law, Mutual Respect, Tolerance of others' faiths and beliefs.
+- To ensure a positive learning environment is created in which everyone feels safe and secure. - To support children as they develop into independent young people. - To develop children's personal qualities, skills, attitudes and values which enables individuals to think and act for themselves with due consideration of others. - To ensure all children feel valued and supported and that they are treated as individuals within the school environment. - To build an ethos of mutual respect of other people's ideas, beliefs, feelings and way of life (provided that way of life is based on consideration for others). - To instil a high degree of responsibility, self-discipline, self-esteem and self-reliance. - To foster children's ability to develop and manage positive relationships with others. - To inspire children to take an enterprising and persistent approach to tasks and challenges. - To aid children's understanding of moral issues. - To cultivate a sense of fairness with respect to others. - To develop children's concern for the conservation of the natural world and for the physical, including built environment. - To be committed to promoting good mental health and well-being of the school community. - To grow children's readiness to act on behalf of the legitimate interests of others who cannot effectively so act themselves. - To ensure all children feel valued and supported and that they are treated as an individual in the school environment. - To promote equality of opportunity so that all pupils can thrive together, understanding that difference is a positive, not a negative, and that individual characteristics make a person unique. - To promote an inclusive environment that meets the needs of all pupils, irrespective of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation.